Quidiox/todo-app/README.md

-Simple todo app with redux.
+Simple todo app front end with redux and redux-saga.
+Json-server used as development backend.